 To store the vector embeddings that your documents are converted to, you use a vector store.
-If you prefer for Amazon Bedrock to automatically create a vector index in Amazon OpenSearch Serverless for you, skip this prerequisite and proceed to Create a knowledge base in Amazon Bedrock Knowledge Bases.
+If you prefer for Amazon Bedrock to automatically create a vector index in Amazon OpenSearch Serverless for you, skip this prerequisite and proceed to Create a knowledge base by connecting to a data source in Amazon Bedrock Knowledge Bases.

 If you want to store binary vector embeddings instead of the standard floating-point (float32) vector embeddings, then you must use a vector store that supports binary vectors.
 Amazon OpenSearch Serverless is currently the only vector store that supports storing binary vectors.